FrancescoXX/free-Web3-resources/README.md

 A list of Blockchain Learning Platforms.

-- [LearnWeb3](https://learnweb3.io) LearnWeb3 is the best, fastest growing, and completely free web3 education platform for new and experienced web2 developers.
+- [LearnWeb3](https://learnweb3.io) LearnWeb3 is the best, fastest-growing, and completely free web3 education platform for new and experienced web2 developers.
-- [Bankless Academy](https://app.banklessacademy.com/) The Bankless Academy is on a mission to introduce 1 billion people to the exciting possibilities of cryptocurrency, DeFi, and beyond.
+- [Bankless Academy](https://app.banklessacademy.com/) The Bankless Academy is on a mission to introduce 1 billion people to the exciting possibilities of cryptocurrency, Defi, and beyond.
 - [Crypto Zombies](https://cryptozombies.io/) CryptoZombies is an interactive school that teaches you all things technical about blockchains.
 Learn to write smart contracts by making your own crypto-collectibles game.
 - [Alchemy's Road To Web3](https://docs.alchemy.com/docs/welcome-to-the-road-to-web3) Road-to-Web3 is a 10-week, self-paced web3 developer program by Alchemy to help new blockchain devs go from beginner to advanced.
 - [BlockTrain](https://www.blocktrain.info/course) Long videos with all the information you need to get started in the world of web3 and blockchain for free.

 ## Ethereum Development IDEs

-- [Remix IDE](https://remix.ethereum.org/) Web IDE with built in static analysis, test blockchain VM.
+- [Remix IDE](https://remix.ethereum.org/) Web IDE with built-in static analysis, test blockchain VM.
-- [VS Code with Solidity Extensions](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) Visutal Studio Code Solidity Extension.
+- [VS Code with Solidity Extensions](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) Visual Studio Code Solidity Extension.

 ## Ethereum Development Environment

 - [Brownie](https://eth-brownie.readthedocs.io/en/stable/toctree.html) Brownie is a Python-based development and testing framework for smart contracts targeting the Ethereum Virtual Machine.
 - [Foundry](https://github.com/foundry-rs/foundry) Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.
 - [Hardhat](https://hardhat.org/) Ethereum development environment for professionals.
-- [Truffle](https://trufflesuite.com/) A world class development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM), aiming to make life as a developer easier.
+- [Truffle](https://trufflesuite.com/) A world-class development environment, testing framework, and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM), aiming to make life as a developer easier.
 - [Embark](https://framework.embarklabs.io/) The all-in-one developer platform for building and deploying decentralized applications.

 ## Ethereum Development Tools 🛠️

-- [Rainbow Dev Kit](https://www.rainbowkit.com/) RainbowKit is a React library that makes it easy to add wallet connection to your dapp.
+- [Rainbow Dev Kit](https://www.rainbowkit.com/) RainbowKit is a React library that makes it easy to add a wallet connection to your dapp.
 - [scaffoldETH](https://github.com/scaffold-eth/scaffold-eth) Scaffold-eth is everything you need to get started building decentralized applications on Ethereum!
 - [WAGMI](http://wagmi.sh) wagmi.sh is a collection of React Hooks containing everything you need to start working with Ethereum.
 - [create-eth-app](https://github.com/PaulRBerg/create-eth-app) Create Ethereum-powered apps with one command.
-Comes with a wide offerring of UI frameworks and DeFi templates to choose from.
+Comes with a wide offering of UI frameworks and Defi templates to choose from.

 ## 👨‍💼 Ethereum Clients